vuejs/v2.vuejs.org/source/guide/computed.md

 Vue.js' inline expressions are very convenient, but the best use cases for them are simple boolean operations or string concatenations.
 For more complicated logic, you should use **computed properties**.

 A computed property is used to declaratively describe a value that depends on other values.
 When you data-bind to a computed property inside the template, Vue knows when to update the DOM when any of the values depended upon by the computed property has changed.
-This can be very power and makes your code more declarative, data-driven and thus easier to maintain.
+This can be very powerful and makes your code more declarative, data-driven and thus easier to maintain.

 It is often a better idea to use a computed property rather than an imperative `$watch` callback.
 Consider this example: